eformsignen/eformsignen.github.io/help/chapter1.rst

    With this permission, a member can access the **Manage templates** menu and can manage templates.
-Managing templates includes creating, deploying, editing, and deleting the eformsign templates.
+Managing templates includes creating, deploying, editing, and deleting eformsign templates.

 -  **Document Management Permission**